 Our People.
-At December 31, 2022, we had 787 employees.
-None of our U.S. employees are the subject of collective bargaining arrangements, and our management considers its relationships with employees to be good.
+At December 31, 2023, we had 815 employees.
+While our French employees are represented by both a union and Social and Economic Committee, or CSE, none of our United States employees are the subject of collective bargaining arrangements, and our management considers its relationships with employees to be good.

 Diversity, Inclusion, and Belonging.
-The Company believes in an inclusive workforce, where diverse backgrounds are represented, engaged and empowered to inspire innovative ideas and decisions.
-Women comprise 59% of our employees, including over half of our executive leadership team and 41% at the Vice President level and above in the United States, as of December 31, 2022.
-In addition, three of nine members of our Board of Directors, including our Chairwoman, are female as of December 31, 2022.
-Additionally, as of December 31, 2022, 50% of our U.S. employees are non-White.
+We believe in an inclusive workforce, where people with diverse backgrounds are represented, engaged and empowered to inspire innovative ideas and decisions.
+Women comprise 56% of our employees and 40% at the Vice President level and above in the United States, as of December 31, 2023.
+In addition, two of eight members of our board of directors are female as of December 31, 2023.
+Additionally, as of December 31, 2023, 48% of our United States employees are non-White.
 We strive to further advance diversity among our employees and believe that the resulting range of employee ideas, experiences and perspectives strengthens our company.

 We pride ourselves on our strong culture, which encourages innovation, collaboration, and mutual respect.
-We were named a Bay Area "Top Workplace" by the Bay Area News Group in 2022, marking the ninth consecutive year we received this distinction.
+We were named a Bay Area "Top Workplace" by the Bay Area News Group in 2023, marking the tenth consecutive year we received this distinction.
 This award is based solely on employee feedback gathered through an anonymous, third-party survey.
-In 2022, we defined a new set of core values across the company: Patients; Innovation; Results; Collaboration; and Compassion.
+Additionally in 2023, our San Diego site received its inaugural Best Places to Work in San Diego award by the San Diego Business Journal, in partnership with Workforce Research Group.
+Our core values across the company are: Patients; Innovation; Results; Collaboration; and Compassion.
 Individual members of our leadership team have volunteered to sponsor each aspirational value to ensure the values are embedded into our culture.